What Happens if You Default on Student Loans (It’s Not Pretty)

 9 Consequences of Defaulting On Student Loans

-When you default on your student loans all other payment arrangements become invalid immediately.
-That means, the 10 or 20 year payment plan you had agreed to no longer holds good.
-Instead, the loans that fall into default will become due in their entirety immediately.
-This includes the principal and the interest.
+Once your student loan enters default – after 270 days for federal student loans and 120 days for private student loans – all other payment arrangements become invalid immediately.
+That means the 10-year or 20-year payment plan you had agreed to no longer holds good.
+Instead, the outstanding balance will become due in its entirety immediately.
+This includes the outstanding principal as well as the interest.

 2. Your loans will be reported as delinquent to credit agencies

 When your student loans go into default, your provider will report it to the credit agencies.
-This will get noted in your credit report and will also impact your credit score.
+This will get noted in your credit report, and consequently affect your credit score negatively.

-Your loan payment history has the biggest positive or negative impact on your credit score.
-A student loan default will lower your score by several points.
-This can be very difficult to recover from.
+Your loan payment history account has the biggest positive or negative impact on your credit score.
+It accounts for up to 35% of your total score.
+Consistent timely payments help to boost your credit score while a student loan default will lower your score by several points.
+Improving your score from this damage can take a long time.
 The longer your loans are in default, the more damage it will do to your credit score.

 3. Student loan default stays on your credit report for 7 years

 Default reports stay on your credit history for up to 7 years after the outstanding has been paid.
-You’ll find it difficult to get a credit card, mortgage or auto loan during this time.
-This is because lenders are reluctant to loan money to applicants with bad credit.
+During this time, you will find it difficult to get approved for a credit card, mortgage, or auto loan.
+This is because lenders are reluctant to loan money to applicants with a bad mark on their record.
+Even if you do get approved, you will most likely pay a much higher interest on the money you borrow.

 Most lenders don’t chase borrowers for outstanding payments.
 They hand over that responsibility to collection agencies.
 These agencies are notorious for the tactics they use to collect overdue payments.
 Once a collection agency is involved, you’ll be liable for paying their fees too.